-'Supporting Entities' or Gratis technical expertise-providing entities are non-commercial entities with expertise in specialized areas in the regions that have mandates or activities well aligned with MCR2030 and can provide specific technical inputs in fields that support cities to move through the 12 thematic areas of support of MCR2030 and along the resilience roadmap.
-This could include development agencies, non-governmental organizations (NGOs), civil society organizations (CSOs), academia and research institutions, media, as well as national governments, national associations of municipalities, and others.
-Supporting Partners will serve as mentors and play both partnership-brokering and advocacy roles for MCR2030.
-Supporting Partners are expected to provide these services as part of their in-kind contribution to MCR2030.
+'Supporting Entities' or Gratis technical expertise-providing entities are non-commercial entities with expertise in specialized areas in the regions that have mandates or activities aligned with MCR2030 and can provide specific gratis technical inputs in fields that support cities to move through the 12 thematic areas in support of MCR2030 and along the resilience roadmap.
+This includes national government development agencies, non-governmental organizations (NGOs), civil society organizations (CSOs), academia and research institutions, media, as well as national governments, national associations of municipalities, and others.
+These entities can serve as mentors and advise on technical areas and support the principles and purposes of the MCR2030.
 In addition to in-kind contributions and commitments, these entities are able to support MCR2030 by hosting regional networking, capacity building and local events, as well as providing direct support and engaging with the cities under the remit of the Regional Coordinating Committees (RCCs)